cfrg/draft-irtf-cfrg-cryptography-specification/draft-irtf-cfrg-cryptography-specification.md

 ## Unnecessary Branching

-Some components of the cryptographic algorithms in EdDSA had branches that sometimes led to different implementation behavior.
-In particular, in the verification step for Ed25519, the following text exists:
-"Check the group equation \[8\]\[S\]B = \[8\]R + \[8\]\[k\]A'.
-It's
-sufficient, but not required, to instead check \[S\]B = R + \[k\]A'."
-This alternative branch has led to disagreement between what signatures are valid or not, which has a profound effect on applications.
-Minimizing and removing similar branches - especially those that exist in the name of performance - should be a goal of all cryptographic specifications.
+Some parts of EdDSA permit more than one verification path, which can split implementations.
+For Ed25519, {{RFC8032}} gives two options:
+8·S·B = 8·R + 8·k·A′ (where · denotes scalar multiplication, ′
+denotes a derived point, and = denotes equality) or S·B = R + k·A′
+(shortcut).
+The shortcut saves cycles but lets libraries disagree on which signatures are valid.
+Specs should avoid such optional branches—especially performance-only shortcuts—to keep implementations interoperable.

 ## Compatibility and Modularity